cockroachdb/docs/src/current/v23.2/physical-cluster-replication-technical-overview.md

 Starting a physical replication stream consists of two jobs: one on the primary and one on the standby.
 The job on the standby cluster communicates with the primary cluster via an ordinary SQL connection and is responsible for initiating the replication stream.
 The stream initialization proceeds as follows:

-1. The standby's system interface connects to the primary cluster and starts the primary cluster's physical stream producer job.
+1. The standby's consumer job connects via its system interface to the primary cluster and starts the primary cluster's physical stream producer job.
 1. The primary cluster chooses a timestamp at which to start the physical replication stream.
 Data on the primary is protected from [garbage collection]({% link {{ page.version.version }}/architecture/storage-layer.md %}#garbage-collection) until it is replicated to the standby using a [protected timestamp]({% link {{ page.version.version }}/architecture/storage-layer.md %}#protected-timestamps).
 1. The primary cluster returns the timestamp and a [job ID]({% link {{ page.version.version }}/show-jobs.md %}#response) for the replication job.
 1. The standby cluster retrieves a list of all nodes in the primary cluster.
 It uses this list to distribute work across all nodes in the standby cluster.